 Across the other side of Milton Keynes, Walnut Tree Fish and Chips serves up gluten free fish and chips daily.
 They do prefer it if you call ahead so that they can prepare your order for you but is the place to go if you desire fish and chips on any day other than a Sunday!
 They also have a variety of vegan options and try and cater for everyone.
 It’s the place to go for anything a bit different – I had battered parsnips on my last visit!

-Over the Valentines Day weekend I ordered a Mexican Platter from Mrs Taco.
+Mexican restaurants and decent tacos are lacking in MK.
+However, over the Valentines Day weekend I ordered a Mexican Platter from Mrs Taco.
 They were really helpful in helping me with the ingredients – I had the Mexican snacks removed from mine as they were a ‘may contain’ for gluten and the chicken had to be adapted as the sauce contained wheat.
 As the platters were advertised as gluten free this highlights the importance of always checking that what you are ordering is coeliac safe!

 The platter was delicious, just maybe a bit pricy for £28 making it a very occasional treat rather than something we’d order often for lazy dinners.